njsch/njsch.github.io/links.md

 ## Accessibility and Other Blindness-related Links:
 ### Christian Resources for the Blind and Vision Impaired:
 These can be the rarest and hardest to find, so here is a short list.
 Descriptions are not provided.
-But anyone interested can find out by going to the relevant wsbsites:
+But anyone interested can find out by going to the relevant websites:
 * [Optasia Ministry](http://optasiaministry.org/)
 * [Bartimaeus Alliance of the Blind](http://bartimaeus.us/)
 * [The homepage of Prof. Sarah LaRose](http://www.sarahblakelarose.com/)